Orel6505/Buildbot/README.md

 Please read the whole README before forking this repo

 # DISCLAIMER
-* This script is only for Linux Debian-based operating system.
+* This script is only for Debian, Arch and fedora Linux based operating system.
 * DO NOT use this script if you never built Android before
 * I am not responsible for anything that may happen to your PC/phone by building/flashing any custom ROMs using this script.
 (Bricked devices, dead SD cards, dead hard drives, CPU overheating,